GAM-team/GAM/docs/GamUpdates.md

 ### 6.69.00

-Added `use_classroom_owner_access` Boolean variable to `gam.cfg` that controls how GAM gets classroom member information and removes students/teachers.
-Client access does not provide complete information about non-domain students/teachers.
+Added `use_course_owner_access` Boolean variable to `gam.cfg` that controls how GAM gets classroom member information and removes students/teachers.
+Client/admin access does not provide complete information about non-domain students/teachers.
-* `False` - Use client access; this is the default.
+* `False` - Use client/admin access; this is the default.
 Use if you don't have non-domain members in your courses.
 * `True` - Use service account access as the classroom owner.
 An extra API call is required per course to authenticate the owner; this will affect performance

 Added the following command which must be used to delete classroom invitations for non-domain students/teachers.